CloudLabsAI-Azure/M365-Copilot/labguide/UserGuide.md

 ## Azure Credits

-You have been given Azure credit limit of $190 USD which includes the running cost of pre-deployed Azure resources, license cost, and other resources deployed while running through the sandbox.
+You have been given an Azure credit limit of $190 USD, which includes the running cost of pre-deployed Azure resources, license costs, and other resources deployed while running through the sandbox.

 ## Alerts